-The costliest cyberattack to date however, has been NotPetya.
-Also known as ExPetr, this is a ransomware encryptor disguised as a software update that moves around the web encrypting information, totally blocking accessing.
-This ransomware started by affecting banks, governments and even the Chernobyl plant in the Ukraine, then spread to Europe, hitting Danish shipping company A.P.
+The costliest cyberattack to date, however, has been NotPetya.
+Also known as ExPetr, this is a ransomware encryptor disguised as a software update that moves around the web encrypting information, totally blocking access.
+This ransomware started by affecting banks, governments and even the Chornobyl plant in Ukraine, then spread to Europe, hitting Danish shipping company A.P.
 Moller Maersk and UK advertising agency WPP amongst others and causing damage estimated at $10bn.

 Bringing down the networks and power

 With the evolution of the Internet of Things, the spreading of cyber bots has allowed for the creation of huge botnets such as Mirai.
 Mirai started spreading out by infecting older smart devices with no in-built antivirus and was then able to track and infect other devices.
 The creators of Mirai tested its capability in October 2016 by using the network of infected equipment to flood the DNS service provider Dyn with requests.
 Dyn could not cope and became unavailable and knocked other dependent services offline: Netflix, Paypal, Twitter, Spotify, Playstation Online and many more.
 This was a huge wake-up call for the world on the importance of cybersecurity.

 It seems clear that no industry is safe from a cyberattack.
 In recent years, Marriot International (Starwood), Yahoo and the controversial dating site Ashley Madison have all been hacked leaving costumer’s information and bank details exposed.